 UNESCO World Heritage Site

 Since 1979, the islands have been on the UNESCO list of the World Natural Heritage of Humanity.
-The Galápagos Marine Reserve, with an area of 130,000 km2 the second largest marine reserve on earth after the Barrier Reef in Australia, was added to this list in 2001 (Today, the marine reserve is 33rd in the ranking).
+The Galápagos Marine Reserve, which with an area of 130,000 km2 was the second largest marine reserve on Earth after the coral reef in Australia, was added to this list in 2001 (Today, the marine reserve is 33rd in the ranking).

 Tourism and nature conservation